Update: The Lesson Library is currently under development (September 2020). Please share your lessons now!

 - Include materials needed (digital resources; list of physical materials)

 - Digital resources should be accessible, if appropriate

-- If creating a video, be sure to say what is happening on the screen and if keyboard/gesture commands)
+- If creating a video, be sure to say what is happening on the screen and what keyboard/gesture commands are used)

-If a picture or video of a student is included, a written Perkins media permission form is required
+If a picture or video of a student is included, a signed Perkins media permission form is required

 - If creating a book/story/video about a student, only use the student's first name and do not provide confidential information